 - The plant is in a sunny spot but partially sheltered by the leaves of another plant to receive dappled sunlight.

-- The plant is in a location that gets direct sunlight in the morning or evening but is partially shaded during midday.
+- The plant is in a location that gets direct sunlight in the morning or evening but is in partial shade during midday.

-You want your Fittonia to get around 5 to 6 hours of bright sunlight daily in all three of these cases.
+You want your Fittonia to get around 5 to 6 hours of bright light daily in all three of these cases.